 A good aftershave solution should complement your skin type.
 For example, if you have oily, dry or sensitive skin, then you should buy an aftershave specially formulated for your type of skin.

-A quality aftershave solution should consist of an anti-inflammatory, Acetylsalisic acid and Glycolic acid agents, among others.
+A quality aftershave solution should consist of an anti-inflammatory such as Acetylsalisic acid or Glycolic acid agents, among others.
 These acids help to dissolve any build-up of dead cells that may clog the skin’s pores and ingrown hairs.
 In addition, the aftershave should also have a pleasant scent.

 Unless you can clearly see the ingrown hair close to the surface of your skin, then you can use tweezers or a sterile needle to pluck it out.
 Otherwise, do not attempt to dig it out underneath the skin’s surface.
 If left alone, the skin remedies the situation in a few days and everything goes back to normal.